S-Melissa/PokemonAnalysis/README.md

-# PokemonAnalysis
+# Pokemon visualization
-In this project, I tried to analyze the different pokemons to get insight on their power.
+In this project, I tried to analyze the different pokemons to get insight on their power and make a visualization about it.